 To accept credit card payments through Beacon, you'll need to connect your Stripe account to Beacon.
 If you haven't got a Stripe account already, you can sign up here.

-You can connect Stripe to Beacon in just a few clicks.
+You can then connect Stripe to Beacon in just a few clicks.

 Go to Settings > Payments in your Beacon sidebar